vloup/Com506-SecurityProtocols/Questions.md

-This is a list of questions I had received.
+This is a list of questions I received.

 ### Q1
 Q: In the second paragraph you mention that the E&M construction the MAC is not required to provide confidentiality.
 Well, how would a MAC leak part of the plaintext in the output?
 That happens if no encryption is done.. when you send M || MAC(M).
 But this is not the case, since the message is sent encrypted.